rs-mnl/mnl-crypto-js/README.md

 <a name="decryption"></a>

-Decrypting message with *Hybrid Crypto JS* is as easy as encrypting.
+Decrypting message with *MNL Crypto JS* is as easy as encrypting.
 Decryption function can decrypt any message which has been encrypted with keypair's public key.
 Decrypted message is outputted as a JSON object.

 ```js
 var encrypted = '{"v":"mnl-crypto-js_0.1.0","iv":"CmtyaZTyzoAp1mTN...';